SIMRAN88/Hacktoberfest2020-InTheGalaxy/README.md

 # Hacktoberfest2020-InTheGalaxy

 Make your first Pull Request and earn amazing swags.
-Welcome to a trip to the galaxy to become a valid member you have to add yourself in the passenger list and lets celebrate open source while travelling to the galaxy.
+Welcome to a trip to the galaxy.To become a valid member you have to add yourself in the passenger list and lets celebrate open source while travelling to the galaxy.

 ## Instructions: